electricimp/ThingWorx/tests/README.md

 - Click **Evaluation Server** icon in the top right corner of the ThingWorx Developer Portal.
 - Check the Server status in the pop up.
 If it is **Stopped**, click **Start** button.

+**IMPORTANT:** the hosted ThingWorx Evaluation Server is available for a new ordinary account for a limited time only (usually, for 30 days).

 ## Set Environment Variables

 - Set *THING_WORX_ENDPOINT* environment variable to the value of Evaluation Server Hostname you retrieved and saved in the previous steps, prefixed by `https://`.
 The value should look like `https://PP-1802281448E8.Devportal.Ptc.Io`.